mitloehn/csvtyp/README.md

 - changes in csv.db for further sql

-csv.db:
-not part of git repo as it is 2.2 GB and everything is created in rayner
+csv.db: not part of git repo, everything is created in rayner

 nerctools: